Spireites fight back against Crawley on emotional afternoon - story of the match

-Chesterfield come from two goals to earn point against Crawley Town on emotional afternoon - report
+Chesterfield come from two goals behind to earn point against Crawley Town on emotional afternoon - report

 Captains Chey Dunkley and Dion Conroy laid wreaths in the centre circle and there was a minute’s applause before kick-off.